- Vol 1: General - Topics Chapters Overview

 - Public Official with Jurisdictional Responsibility

-- State Historic Preservation Office (SHPO) or Advisory Council on Historic Preservation (ACHP), as appropriate
+- State Historic Preservation Officer (SHPO) or Advisory Council on Historic Preservation (ACHP), as appropriate

 - Department of the Interior (DOI), Housing and Urban Development (HUD) and U.S. Department of Agriculture (USDA), as appropriate